Exact Renormalization of Wave Functionals yields Continuous MERA: Introduction

 with $g_z(\vec{r})$ some quasi-local smearing function that falls off at large $r$.
+The entangling kernel $g_z(\vec{r})$ is chosen such that if $\ket{\Lambda}$ is a field theory state with no real space entanglement, then

+where $\ket{\Omega}$ is some highly entangled state such as the ground state of a relativistic field theory.
+In this way, cMERA mimics the state preparation of lattice MERA networks.

-The forms of MERA and cMERA are generally motivated by qualitative features of the Wilsonian RG.
-The combination of a ``coarse-graining'' step with a dilatation is indeed the essential feature of renormalization and the resulting effective field theory.
-However, the construction of cMERA networks is essentially an \textit{ad hoc} procedure which is built to connect two particular states along a flow.
-In standard RG schemes, one begins with the RG principle of having invariants such as the partition function, which are then used to derive how objects flow under iterated RG steps.
-The question of whether there exists a precise map between the conventional RG constructions defined at the level of the path integral, and unitary cMERA networks remains open, particularly in the presence of interactions.
+The forms of MERA and cMERA are motivated by qualitative features of the Wilsonian RG.
+However, unlike MERA, which is constructed from an underlying microscopic principle, the definition of cMERA networks is essentially \textit{ad hoc}: it is built to connect two particular states along a flow in a way which is reminiscent of the end points of MERA.
+Moreover, unlike its discrete partner, which has seen success in describing ground states of strongly coupled lattice theories, cMERA has generally resisted attempts to go beyond Gaussian states and free field theories.
+These two problems are not entirely unrelated: without a well defined microscopic principle, it is not manifest what the appropriate steps are to include interactions in a cMERA.

-Using the Exact Renormalization Group (ERG) \cite{polchinski1984renormalization}, the groundwork for the answer to this question was laid in \cite{fliss2017unitary,leigh2015exact,leigh2014holographic}.
-By modifying the renormalization scheme of Polchinski, they showed that one can write down an ERG that yields wavefunctionals whose flow is unitary and has precisely the form of eq. (\ref{unitary}).
-However, in their case, the starting point of the unitary flow did not resemble the unentangled state in (\ref{cond1}).
-They also observed that if the regulating function of the ERG is sharp the kernel of the disentangler in (\ref{cond3}) spreads widely in real space.
+The question then, of whether one can define cMERA from an underlying ``RG principle'' directly in the continuum, is one of great interest for developing a complete picture of continuous entanglement renormalization, and ultimately for applications of cMERA in holography and gravity.
+In this paper, we will argue that such a principle indeed exists, and it is in fact precisely the usual notion of an RG principle used in the Exact Renormalization Group (ERG) \cite{polchinski1984renormalization}, suitably adapted to field theory states.
+The groundwork for our analysis was laid in \cite{fliss2017unitary,leigh2015exact,leigh2014holographic}.
+By modifying the renormalization scheme of Polchinski, it was shown that one can derive an ERG of wavefunctionals whose flow is unitary and has precisely the form of eq. (\ref{unitary}).
+However, this flow lacked some important properties of cMERA: the starting point of the unitary flow did not yield an unentangled state as in (\ref{cond1}); and the disentangler was completely non-local in position space, unlike the desired quasi-local smearing function of (\ref{cond3}).

-In cMERA, the UV physics is modified in such a way that it is effectively non-relativistic.
-The unentangled initial state $\ket{\Lambda}$ in (\ref{cond1}) is prepared as the ground state of a non-relativistic boson
+To overcome the challenges of constructing cMERA from the ERG, it is useful to note that in many cMERA models, the UV physics is modified in such a way that it is effectively non-relativistic.
+In particular, the ground state $\ket{\Omega_{\textrm{nr}}}$ of a non-relativistic boson takes the form